-10.1.9 Dwell
+1.9 Dwell

 A machining system may be commanded to dwell (i.e., keep all axes unmoving) for a specific amount of time.
 The most common use of dwell is to break and clear chips or for a spindle to get up to speed.
-The units in which you specify Dwell are either seconds or Milliseconds depending on the setting on Configure>Logic
+The units in which you specify Dwell are either seconds or Milliseconds depending on the setting on Configure>Logic.

-10.1.10 Units
+1.10 Units

-Units used for distances along the X, Y, and Z axes may be measured in millimetres or inches.
+Units used for distances along the X, Y, and Z axes may be measured in millimeters or inches.
 Units for all other quantities involved in machine control cannot be changed.

 Different quantities use different specific units.
 Spindle speed is measured in revolutions per minute.
 The positions of rotational axes are measured in degrees.
 Feed rates are expressed in current length units per minute or in degrees per minute, as described above.

-Warning: We advise you to check very carefully the system's response to changing units while tool and fixture offsets are loaded into the tables, while these offsets are active and/or while a part program is excecuting
+Carefully check the system's response to changing units while tool and fixture offsets are loaded into the tables, while these offsets are active and/or while a part program is executing